tyasu/chaincode-sample/README.md

 # chaincode-sample
-My first chaincode for Hyperlledger fabric.
+My first chaincode for Hyperledger fabric.
 It can store only one key-value pairs.

-##deploy
+##Deploy

 ```
 {